Private equity in Japan: market and regulatory overview

 The private equity investor in a management buyout can enter into, or cause the target company to enter into, an executive service agreement with the management.
 Typical contractual restrictions imposed on the management under an executive service agreement include non-competition, non-solicitation and confidentiality.

 Directors can be replaced on a resolution adopted by a simple majority vote at a shareholders' meeting (Companies Act).
-Therefore, on acquisition of a majority of shares with voting rights, a private equity fund obtains the power to replace all members of the board of directors (theoretically at any time).
+On the acquisition of a majority of shares with voting rights, a private equity fund obtains the power to replace all members of the board of directors at any time, theoretically.
 However, in friendly buyouts, a private equity fund often relies on the incumbent management (directors) and nominates only a small number of non-executive directors, reserving the power to replace other directors.

 In typical leveraged buyouts by private equity funds, the debt to equity ratio generally ranges from 2:1 to 1:1.

 The debt financing package typically consists of a:

 Revolving facility for working capital purposes.

 Typically, one or more arranger banks underwrite these facilities on the acquisition.
 The arranger banks then syndicate these facilities within a general syndication period.
 The syndication period is usually six months to one year after the signing or first use.
 Some transactions also use mezzanine financing, which is usually structured as subordinated loans, subordinated bonds, subordinated convertible bonds or preferred shares.

 Equity kickers, typically in the form of stock options, are sometimes granted to mezzanine finance providers as an incentive.
 Interest payments under mezzanine financings often include, together with cash payment interest, payment-in-kind interest, which is usually structured as compounded interest that will become due on the maturity date, after full repayment of senior debt.